Aish970/Adventure/README.md

 Help Command:
 Players can utilize the help command to access a comprehensive list of available commands along with their descriptions, providing valuable guidance and assistance throughout gameplay.
+What would you like to do? help
+Available commands:
+  go [direction] - Move in the specified direction (north, south, east, west). get [item] - Pick up an item from the current location. drop [item] - Drop an item from your inventory into the current location. inventory - Show the items you are carrying. look - Describe the current location. items - List all items in the current location. exits - Show all available exits from the current location. help - Display this help message. quit - Exit the game.

 Drop and Inventory System:
 The game incorporates an efficient inventory system allowing players to efficiently manage their items.
 Players can employ the drop [item] command to seamlessly remove items from their inventory and place them in the current location.
 Furthermore, the inventory command offers players a convenient way to inspect the items they are currently carrying.
+> A green room

+A green room with bright green walls.

+Items: banana, bandana, bellows, deck of cards

+Exits: East southeast west

+ What would you like to do? drop bellows
+You dropped the bellows.
+What would you like to do?

 Direction Verbs:
 Enhancing player convenience and gameplay fluidity, the game supports both full directions (north, south, east, west) and their corresponding abbreviations.
-Players can effortlessly navigate through the game world using abbreviated commands for movement, ensuring a seamless and intuitive gaming experience.
+Players can effortlessly navigate through the game world using abbreviated commands for movement, ensuring a seamless and intuitive gaming experience.base)
+O/P:aishwaryabhethanabotla@Aishwaryas-MacBook-Pro ~ % cd Desktop
+(base) aishwaryabhethanabotla@Aishwaryas-MacBook-Pro Desktop % cd Adventure-main-8
+(base) aishwaryabhethanabotla@Aishwaryas-MacBook-Pro Adventure-main-8 % python3 adventure.py loop.map

+> A white room

+A white room with white walls.

+Exits: North northwest east

+What would you like to do? go n
+You go North.

+> A blue room

+A blue room with blue walls.

+Exits: West south east

+What would you like to do?

 Testing: